 Children should report bullying to a member of staff, who must inform the class teacher involved.
 The class teacher should immediately inform the Positive Behaviour Mentor, and/or another appropriate member of staff, and record the incident on CPOMS.

-A Designated Safeguarding Lead (DSL) will be automatically informed either verbally or via CPOMS of all bullying issues where there are safeguarding concerns.
+A Designated Safeguarding Lead (DSL) will be informed of all bullying issues.

-Reports of sustained bullying will be logged by the Positive Behaviour Mentor on the Bullying Incident Form.
+Reports of sustained bullying will be logged on CPOMS.

 2. Action